Author | Permission to Use Info | Print PDF

-Elaine’s Third Magic: Community.
+3. Create community to help you achieve your dreams.
 Reach out to supportive people who will help you to realize your dreams.
 It’s often hard to do things alone.
 Fortunately, the world is full of people who can be a terrific support to you if you seek them out and involve them effectively.
 Supportive people are people who will listen to you without judgment, celebrate with you as you make progress, and provide encouragement as you work to overcome challenges.
 Truly supportive people will not take over for you or nag you if you decide to change your goals.

-Elaine’s Fourth Magic: Investment.
+4. Invest wholeheartedly with your time, effort, creativity, money, and more.
 It’s a good start to decide, write down, and tell others what you want to make happen.
 The next step is to be sure that you are truly making the necessary investment of time, effort, thought, attention, letting go, learning, and/or money that are necessary to making your dreams come true.
 Pay attention to where you are actually making your investments.
 Are you doing what needs to be done or spending your resources in complaining, wishful thinking, daydreaming, and regretting?

 If you are focusing on the negative or draining your energy non-productively, consider spending at least half the amount of energy you have already spent negatively to find and execute small concrete steps toward realizing your hopes and dreams.
 If finding and following these steps isn’t working for you, perhaps this goal is not something you really want to do now, or isn’t really a dream for you.
 In this case, now is a great time to re-focus and begin to invest yourself in what you really want.